Pack Smart: Essentials for Backpacking Trip

 This page contains affiliate links.
 If you make a purchase via a link on this page, we make a small commission at absolutely no extra charge to you.
 Thank you for your support of this small women-led business.

-Preparing for a Colorado backpacking trip can be daunting - especially if you're a beginner.
-With possible torrential rain, snow, flies and wind to consider, it's important to make sure you have the right layers and gear in your bag.
+Preparing for a Colorado backpacking trip can be daunting—especially if you're a beginner.
+With possible torrential rain, snow, flies, and wind to consider, it's crucial to pack smart.
+Knowing what to take on a backpacking trip (and what to leave behind) is crucial to a great time (and a healthy back!)

 Download, Print, Check, Repeat!